adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "So he is," said the green man, "and he rules the Emerald City wisely and well.
 I am the Guardian of the Gates, and since you demand to see the Great Oz I will take you to his palace.
 But first you must put on the spectacles.
 If you do not wear spectacles the brightness and glory of the Emerald City will blind you."

 He opened the big box, and Dorothy saw that it was filled with spectacles of every size and shape.
 The Guardian of the gates found a pair, and Dorothy put them over her eyes.
 Then the green man fitted spectacles for the Scarecrow and the Tin Woodman and the Lion, and even on little Toto.
-All were **locked fast**1 with the key.
+All were **locked fast** (запирались) with the key.

 ## The Wonderful Emerald City of Oz